 - Inciting incident

 Explain under each of these headings the relevant, salient points of your novel.

 These methods help you to draw out the important aspects of your novel and discard the wiffle.
 You don’t want to cover excessive detail.

 When describing characters

-Also, as per this example, include their full names (if they have them) when they are first introduced.
-After that you can refer to them just by their first name (unless you have more than one character with the same first name)
+Also, as per this example, include their full names (if they have one) when they are first introduced.
+After that, you can refer to them just by their first name (unless you have more than one character with the same first name)